kartheekgadduru/Hello-world/README.md

 # Hello-world
-Sample hello world
-why does he like in that way
-one opinion can change everybody that is what i
+why does he feel like in that way. one opinion can change everybody.
+That is what I feel to say that.
-You need to have a mentality to grow everybody tries
+You need to have a mentality to grow so that.
+Everybody tries to push their limit and it depends on a individual how intensly he try to do it .
-Nothing is a bad move
+Nothing is a bad move.
-its not easy but is quite easy maintaining the bussiness very easy he know how to do it
+Its not easy but is quite easy. maintaining the bussiness very easy.
+He know how to do it.